LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 ![OIDC App Setup](App-Setup.jpeg)

-After clicking the **Create** button, you'll get the OIDC application configuration page which will have details like **Client ID** and **Client Secret** of your Application that are nessesary for setting up the OIDC provider and configuration when you code in Golang.
+After clicking the **Create** button, you'll get the OIDC application configuration page.
+This page contains details like your application's **Client ID** and **Client Secret**, which are necessary for setting up the OIDC provider and configuration when you code in Golang.

 ![OIDC APP Credentials](App-Credentials.jpeg)